 Okigbo tried first to start a career at the Nigerian Tobacco Company and the United African Company, but he never turned his fascination with big business into a money making enterprise.
 Between 1957 and 1958 he served as private secretary to the Federal Minister of Information in Lagos.
 On his first visit to the United States, Okigbo was involved in negotiations which led to the establishment of the Nigerian Mission in the United Nations in New York.
 However, Okigbo had little patience with bureaucracy, and he failed to secure a position in the Foreign Service.
 "Chris always struck one to be in the wrong place in those years," one of his colleagues recalled.
 "He had an amazing energy, a brilliant and acute mind and a real capacity to generate laughter."
 Before taking a job as the West Africa representantive for Cambridge University Press in 1961, Okigbo was employed as a teacher at Fiditi Grammar School, near Ibadan, and then as Assistant Librarian at the University of Nigeria, Nsukka, where he participated in the founding of the African Authors Association.

 Okigbo published his first poems in the student literary journal Horn, which was edited by J.P.
 Clark.
-As a poet Okigbo made his breakthrough in 1962, when his works appeared in the literary magazine Black Orpheus.
-In the same year he also published pamphlet, entitled Heavensgate, and a long poem in the Ugandan cultural magazine Transition, which was published in Kampala.
+As a poet Okigbo made his breakthrough in 1962, when his works appeared in the literary magazine Black Orpheus, published by Mbari.
+In the same year he also wrote pamphlet, entitled Heavensgate, and a long poem in the Ugandan cultural magazine Transition, which came out in Kampala.
 Okigbo's early poems reflected the divided cultural heritage of his country, although first influences from Virgil, Ovid, Eliot, and Pound seem to be stronger than the oral literature of the Igbo.
 He knew Keats's 'Ode on a Grecian Urn' by heart, as well as Shelley's 'Ozymandias'.
 Heavensgate marked his return to the African part of his heritage and self-renewal through the goddess of the earth: "Before you, mother Idoto, naked I stand / before your watery presence a prodigal / leaning on an oilbean / lost in your legend".

 The 1960s was a period of great political upheavals in